DCR’s Education and Training Unit

 Understanding Implicit Bias

 This interactive, virtual training will introduce participants to the concept of implicit bias.
-Participants will consider how implicit bias manifests in our interactions with others and explore strategies for addressing implicit bias in ourselves and in the workplace.
-Participants will also learn about how the NJ Law Against Discrimination protects individuals from discrimination and bias-based harassment in the workplace.
+Participants will consider how implicit bias manifests interpersonally and systemically and explore strategies to address implicit bias.
+Participants will also learn about the NJ Law Against Discrimination and how it protects individuals from discrimination and bias-based harassment in the workplace, housing, and public accommodations.

 New Jersey Real Estate CE Approved